astropy/astropy/docs/development/quickstart.rst

     pre-commit install

-Now all of the styling checks will be run each time you commit changes without your needing to run each one manually.
+Now all of the styling checks will be run each time you commit changes, ensuring that the CI formatting checks for your :ref:`pull request <quickstart-pull-request>` will pass.

 .. tip:: To learn more about pre-commit, see the :ref:`pre-commit` section.